General information only, not insurance or medical advice. Consult a licensed broker or visit HealthCare.gov for plan-specific guidance.

 +

 Both states have unusually small risk pools and few competing insurers.
-Vermont uses community rating (no age-based pricing), which spreads older-adult risk across all enrollees including young adults, pushing the published rate up.
-Wyoming has historically had only two marketplace insurers and a heavily rural population that drives up per-capita medical spending.
+Vermont uses community rating (no age-based pricing), which spreads older-adult risk across all enrollees including young adults, pushing the published 40-year-old rate up to $1,299.
+Wyoming ($1,090) has a heavily rural population and limited insurer competition that drives up per-capita medical spending.

 +